A new framework of safety standards will help passenger ships resume operation

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Elly Yates-Roberts/Wednesday, September 11, 2019/Categories: News, Building and refurbishment, Ferry news
+Author: Elly Yates-Roberts/11 September 2019/Categories: News, Building and refurbishment, Ferry news

 Washington State Ferries (WSF) has launched a new green ferry project which will see Seattle’s Vigor shipyard build up to five 144-car Olympic class, hybrid-electric ferries over the coming years.